2factorauth/twofactorauth/CONTRIBUTING.md

 * The `twitter` field should be included if the site uses Twitter.
 * Facebook can also be included using the `facebook` field.
 * Email can be included using the `email` field.

-The `language` field inside `contact` can be included for websites that are not in English.
+* The `language` field inside `contact` can be included for websites whose social media pages/communication channels do not use English.
 The language codes should be lowercase [ISO 639-1][iso-lang-wikipedia] codes.

 The fields `tfa` and `documentation` are not necessary.